ataylor89/Math2025/imagemagic/README.md

 Multiplication has the * operator.
 Division has the / operator.

-Powers has the ^ operator.
-Roots has the radical operator.
+Powers have the ^ operator.
+Roots have the radical operator.

 Negation has the - operator.